 Ever wonder if you’re leaving money on the table with your pricing?
-Getting your pricing right is a crucial balancing act.
 Price too high, and you risk scaring away customers.
-Price too low, and you’re not only shortchanging yourself, but you’re also potentially devaluing your product or service in the eyes of the market.
+Price too low, and you’re not only shortchanging yourself, but you’re also potentially devaluing your product or service in the market.
 In this article, we’re going to explore different pricing strategies, how to calculate your costs, and ultimately, how to price your products or services for profit so that your business can thrive.

 Understanding the Importance of Pricing Strategy